alexandengstrom/birchrest/README.md

 ## Introduction
-BirchRest is designed around a controller-based architecture.
-At runtime, the framework automatically constructs the API from your predefined controllers.
-For this to work, BirchRest needs access to all the controllers you define.
-This is achieved by creating a file named __birch__.py, which must import all the controllers you intend to use in your project.
+BirchRest follows a controller-based architecture, where each controller represents a logical grouping of API routes.
+The framework automatically constructs your API at runtime from the controllers you define.
+To make this work, simply create a file named ```__birch__.py``` and import all your controllers into this file.
+BirchRest will use this file to discover and configure your API routes.
 ```python
 from birchrest import Controller
 from birchrest.decorators import get, controller